Optimising top-quark threshold scan at CLIC using genetic algorithm: Results

 All results presented so far were obtained assuming 100\,fb$^{-1}$ of data collected during the top threshold scan at CLIC.
 This luminosity is not sufficient to reach statistical uncertainty below 20\,MeV, which was considered as a goal in the previous study \cite{clic-top}.
 However, fit uncertainties can be significantly reduced, if more luminosity is collected at the threshold.
 Expected measurement precision is also sensitive to the assumed shape of the luminosity spectra.

-Dependences of the expected mass and width uncertainties on the integrated luminosity of the threshold scan are shown in Fig.~\ref{fig:my_label}.
+Dependencies of the expected mass and width uncertainties on the integrated luminosity of the threshold scan are shown in Fig.~\ref{fig:my_label}.
 CLIC estimates are compared with results of the same analysis and optimisation procedure applied when assuming ILC~\cite{ilc} or FCC-ee~\cite{fccee} luminosity spectra.
+To make comparison even more realistic, 'true' top quark mass is varied in the pseudo-data generation procedure to model its initial uncertainty of 200\,MeV \cite{Azzi:2019yne}.
 Note that the choice of the optimal scenario does change with the change of luminosity spectra.
 For ILC spectra, about 90\% of scenarios from the last generation of mass and width optimisation include 6 energy points.
 Six point optimised scenario was therefore selected for the comparison.
 Similarly, seven-point scenario was used for \mbox{FCC-ee}, as this was the final number of energy points in all scenarios of the last generation.
 Note that only the luminosity spectra was changed for this comparison; reconstruction efficiency and background level estimated from the CLIC study~\cite{Seidel} were used for all spectra and the possible influence of the beam polarisation was not considered.

 Due to additional constraints imposed on the data normalisation, background contribution, the strong coupling constant and Yukawa coupling, the expected uncertainties decrease slower than with $\sqrt{\cal L}$.
 In order to achieve 20\,MeV mass uncertainty, about 400\,fb$^{-1}$ of data is required with reference running scenario at CLIC and about 200\,fb$^{-1}$ at FCC-ee.
 The optimised scenarios can reach this level of precision already with about 250\,fb$^{-1}$ at CLIC and below 100\,fb$^{-1}$ at FCC-ee.
 This shows clear advantage of optimised scenarios, as they can provide same precision as the reference scenario with the luminosity lower by roughly a factor of 2.